wikiti/beautiful-jekyll/_posts/2017-01-15-utils-writting-a-book-in-markdown.md

 ## Creating chapters

-Creating a new chapter is as simple as creating a new markdown file in your *chapters/* folder.
-Something like this:
+Creating a new chapter is as simple as creating a new markdown file in the *chapters/* folder; you'll end up with something like this:

 ```
 chapters/01-introduction.md